ossama971/ossama971/README.md

 - I'm an undergraduate Systems and Biomedical Engineering Student at Cairo University.
-- 🔭 I’m currently interested about Machine learning and Artificial intelligence.🤖 -I am working on developing all my software skills currently 🌱
+- 🔭 I’m currently interested about Machine learning and Artificial intelligence.🤖
+- I am working on developing all my software skills currently 🌱